manojn0010/Demographic-Modelling-of-Population-Dynamics/documentation.md

 >*This research was done on various Wikipedia pages and the most important source has been listed in `/report.md`.*

 Design rationale:
-- Enables both categorical and simplified structural modelling.
+- Enables both categorical and simplified structural modelling
-- Allows testing of regime-based structural effects.
+- Allows testing of regime-based structural effects

 The first observation is removed due to undefined lagged growth.
 Multi-level policy factor and rolling 5 year mean growth are only retained for modelling flexibility and future extension, though not required by all specifications.